usmansbk/blog-draft/markdowns/redux.md

 const store = createStore();
 ```

 Doing this will prevent our UI code from directly accessing our state tree.
-All interactions with the state will be done through the store object supported methods.
+All interactions with the state will be done through the store object-supported methods.